MadScience01/molpred/README.md

 - When finishing, predictions should be left in directory "predictions"
 - To finish using the virtual environment, deactivate it with `deactivate`

+### Release Notes v1.0.1

+- Added compatibility improvements, rearranged code, code can now run in virtual machines, you need to disable GPU support by setting CUDA environment variable to -1

+- Added time calculations to measure performance differences based on how many CPUs or GPUs are in use, you can run the program many times and get an average execution time.

+- If you use GPU, please note that you cannot use more multiprocessing workers than the number of GPUs available, so if you use 2 GPUs, you can have a maximum of 2 workers.
+Adding more workers will end in a  CUDA Out of Memory error.

 ### Release Notes v1.0
 - This is our first release of MolPred.
 It's still pretty basic, but it's our starting point